Translation

 RECENT TRANSLATION NEWS

-CREATE’s 2nd Annual Community Day took place on June 8th and was a tremendous success.
-With over 100 registered participants and presenters, this year’s event demonstrates strong growth, returning to in-person (and also virtual) panel discussions and a research showcase of 14 project teams.
-This year’s panels addressed the disproportionate impact of access to assistive…
+CREATE’s 2nd Annual Community Day was well attended with 100 registered participants and presenters.
+We're pleased with the show of strong community, the return to in-person (and also virtual) panel discussions, and a research showcase of 14 project teams.
+This year’s panels addressed the disproportionate impact of access to assistive technology on children with disabilities…

 Feldner and Harniss receive research poster award for work on allyship training in rehabilitation education